heremaps/gluecodium/docs/franca.md

 ### Struct field, Attribute, Method parameter: Nullable

-This FDEPL property controls whether the given element of non-Instance type (see "Instance reference" above) can have a `null` value (`nil` in Swift).
+This FDEPL property controls whether the given element can have a `null` value (`nil` in Swift).
 Default value is `false`, i.e. the field is not nullable.

-**Note:** This property applies to elements (fields, attributes and parameters) of non-Instance type.
-Instance type elements have the "nullable" behavior by default.

 **Note:** In generated Swift code this property controls whether the field has an "optional" type or not, therefore enforcing nullability at compile time.
 For Java generated code the nullability is